Housing Complaints Policy

 Exclusions

-• A service request (a request from a resident to their landlord requiring action to be taken to put something right).
+• A service request (a request from a resident to the landlord requiring action to be taken to put something right).
 Where a service request has been raised and the resident is dissatisfied with the response they have received, a complaint about the issue may then be raised

 • A dispute with a neighbour which can be dealt with through the terms outlined in a tenancy agreement